MayamaTakeshi/redmine_rt/README.md

 ***For Redmine 4***:
-Add create file in redmine/app/cable.yml with the following content:
+Create file redmine/app/cable.yml with the following content:
 ```
 development:
   adapter: redis